 Node Profiles

-Node profiles are the operator-local contract between xian-cli and xian-stack.
+Node profiles are the operator contract shared by xian-cli, xian-stack, and xian-deploy.

 They are written as JSON and validated on read.
 The current schema is explicit: